-Holsby has its own outdoor tennis, basketball and beach volleyball courts, as well as a football/soccer field.
-Students make use of the library, student lounge, computer room, weight room, table tennis and Foosball tables.
-Canoes and bicycles are available for a small rental fee, weather permitting.
+Holsby has its own outdoor tennis, basketball and beach volleyball courts, as well as a football field.
+On top of this there is no lack of indoor activities in Brunnshallen our new sports facility.
+Between basketball, football, badminton, volleyball, table tennis, bouldering and working out the students have plenty of options to stay active in the winter months.
+Students make use of the library, student lounge, computer room, and Bikupon to have more relaxed actives or to study.
+Canoes and bicycles are also available for a small rental fee.
 Students can try our high ropes course, climbing wall and giant swing in the early autumn and spring.
 The course is closed during the winter months.

 Recreation and free time are important for fellowship and spiritual development at Holsby.
 One of the foremost features of the Holsby campus is the surrounding forest.
 Students enjoy the scenic outdoors with numerous walking paths for hiking, running, quiet time and prayer.